mothur/mothur.github.io/_wiki/sogin_data_analysis.md

-The first thing we want to do is to [ deconvolute](unique.seqs) the sequences in mothur so that we aren\'t analyzing all 222,291 sequences.
+The first thing we want to do is to [ deconvolute](unique.seqs) the sequences in mothur so that we aren't analyzing all 222,291 sequences.
 Open mothur and enter the following command:

     mothur > unique.seqs(fasta=sogin.fasta)

 This will generate two files - sogin.unique.fasta and sogin.names.
 Each of these files has 21,908 sequences.
-Now we will align the sequences using mothur\'s [align.seqs](align.seqs) command.
+Now we will align the sequences using mothur's [align.seqs](align.seqs) command.
 Unpublished results from our lab has shown that when analyzing V6 tags, the best kmer size is 9 and the optimal alignment method is needleman with a gap-opening penalty of -1.
 We will use the [ greengenes